eulselmo/Algorithms/README.md

   ![BinarySort](Pictures/BinarySort.jpg)

 ## Search Numbers with the Insertion Sort
-* **SearchNumbers.cs** - This other program also gets the data.csv database.
-The program performs a Linq query to show the countries with the highest density of a continent.
-The program also shows the total of Countries that pass the condition, and information on Country Name, Density, Population and Area.
+* **SearchNumbers.cs** - This other program show you how works the insertion sort taking the numbers and inserting them in the correct position.

 ```csharp
 public static void insertionSort(int[] numbers)